 This information explains the health benefits of acupuncture and how to get acupuncture treatments at Memorial Sloan Kettering (MSK).

 How Acupuncture Is Performed

 Acupuncture is performed by a licensed acupuncturist, who is a person with special training in this field.
-During your treatment, you will lie on a padded table while your acupuncturist inserts thin needles into your skin at specific points on your body.
+During your treatment, you will lie on a padded table while your acupuncturist sticks thin needles into your skin at specific points on your body.
 Where the needles are placed depends on the problem that’s being treated.
 Although needles are used, most people feel little or no pain.

 Once the needles are in place, you will rest for about 30 minutes.
-Your acupuncturist will remove the needles at the end of your session and dispose of them.
+Your acupuncturist will remove the needles at the end of your session and throw them away.

 Benefits of Acupuncture